inversion/buzzword-ipsum/README.md

 This will also auto-refresh Python and static file changes.

 Go to http://localhost:5000/index.html ('/' will not work because the development mode doesn't have directory indexes).

+Tests
+===

+To run the Python tests:

+    cd webapp
+    python setup.py test

+This will output a coverage report including indication of uncovered lines.